ABC's of Commencement

 - (8) Platform Party

-All student and staff lots will be open to everyone on a "first-come, first-served" basis.
-Advise your guests to come early in order to park in campus lots.
+All student and staff parking lots will be open to everyone on a "first-come, first-served" basis.
+Advise your guests to come early in order to park in campus lots and the parking garage.
 Parking is also allowed on city side streets.
-If you have a family member who has special needs and/or handicapped you can have that person come into the Alumni Green off of South Street where they will be directed by Security to drive around the inner circle to drop off the handicapped person.
-Security will help them over to a spot reserved for the handicapped.
-The person driving the car will be directed over to the Morrison lot (handicapped spot).
-Special six passenger golf carts will be available to transport those who have difficulty walking.
+If you have a family member who has special needs and/or is handicapped, Security will be equipped with six passenger golf carts to transport those who have difficulty walking.
+Drivers will be directed to either Tennis Court Drive behind the Diana Center or the Morrison lot for handicapped parking.

 IT MUST BE EMPHASIZED THAT ALL GRADUATES WHO APPEAR AFTER 4:45 P.M.
-WILL BE INCLUDED AT THE END OF THE PROCESSION LINE.
+MAY BE INCLUDED AT THE END OF THE PROCESSION LINE.

 Men only will remove their caps for the National Anthem and the Alma Mater.